MigueMercedes/drive-t3/README.md

 <!-- Tasks -->

-Folder deletions
-Make sure you fetch all of the folders that have it as a parent, and their children too

 Folder creations
 Make a server action that takes a name and parentId, and creates a folder with that name and parentId (don't forget to set the ownerId).